Puli Varudhu: Critical reception

 Sify wrote "While provision has to be made for suspension of disbelief in popular entertainment; Puli Varuthu stretches beyond belief and endurance too and ends up as a big bore".
 Behindwoods wrote "Director GV Kumar comes in for adulations for having chosen a wafer thin plot and adding some interesting twists and turns to what is otherwise only an average fare."
 Indiaglitz wrote "Debutant director G.V.
 Kumar has succeeded in narrating a wafer thin story based on the fear psychology in an entertaining manner."
+Revathi of Kalki praised the acting, humour, and cinematography but criticised Srikanth Deva's music and noted that the story is different but feels dated in many places.